Donald Trump West Virginia Rally: Watch 5 Most Bizarre Moments As Trump Ignores Cohen, Manafort Convictions

 — Aaron Rupar (@atrupar) August 21, 2018

-Trump also told a number of falsehoods at the rally, including his claim, Rupar reported on Twitter that his proposed wall along the U.S.-Mexican border is “coming along,” when in fact no funding has been allocated for the wall and no construction has begun.
+Trump also told a number of falsehoods at the rally, including his claim, Rupar reported on Twitter, that his proposed wall along the U.S.-Mexican border is “coming along,” when in fact no funding has been allocated for the wall and no construction has begun.
 But he also claimed falsely that the United States pays “90 percent” of expenses for the military alliance NATO.

 Trump lies, claims the US is paying "90 percent" of NATO.
 (The US actually pays just over 20 percent.)